metabase/metabase/docs/questions/query-builder/expressions/now.md

 ### Python

-You can use `pd.datetime.now()` if you're using the `pandas` and `datetime` modules.
-This will give you the current date and time in your operating system's time zone.
+You can use `pd.Timestamp.now()` using the `pandas` module.
+This will give you a `Timestamp` object with the current date and time in your operating system's time zone.

 ## Further reading